Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 ### Logic

-Now that we have a thorough understanding of base numeric types and how to play with them and store them in Python, lets keep building our tools so that we can use them to control the flow of our program.
+Now that we have a thorough understanding of base numeric types and how to play with them and store them in Python, let's keep building our tools so that we can use them to control the flow of our program.

 The most simple way to control the flow of your Python program is with an `if` statement.
-From a high level, an `if` statement allows us to check whether or not a certain condition is true, and perform operations specific to that situation if it is.
+From a high level, an `if` statement allows us to check whether or not a certain condition is true, and perform operations specific to that situation if the condition is true.

 For example, say we're asked to write a program that takes a bunch of numbers and gives back to us those that are even.
 We would need to write an `if` statement that identifies whether or not a number is even (we'll talk about how to do this), and then give back only those that meet the even condition.
-This is a program that will be entirely within our ability to implement at the end of next week; for now though, lets focus on the `if` statement.
+This is a program that will be entirely within our ability to implement at the end of next week; for now though, let's focus on the `if` statement.

 The general syntax of an `if` statement in Python is: